Some Jewish parents rethink elite schools amid antisemitism concerns on campus – KION546

 These concerns are a big topic of conversation among families.
 One Facebook group – Mothers Against College Antisemitism – has amassed more than 50,000 members since it was created in October.

-The group’s founder, Elizabeth Rand, is taking a different approach with her son Zachary, a high school senior in New York.
+The group’s founder, Elizabeth Rand, is taking a different approach with her son Zachary Semple, a high school senior in New York.

 “I don’t think as Jews, we should stay away.
 I don’t think we should be hiding,” Rand said.
 “I think we need to fight this.”